RaoOfPhysics/phd-starter-kit/index.md

 If, however, you are familiar with MS Word and prefer not to use something drastically different to it, I recommend [LibreOffice](http://www.libreoffice.org/) or [OpenOffice](https://www.openoffice.org/).
 They are free, open-source tools that can open and save files in the `.doc(x)` format if needed.
-But most importantly, they have [version control](#version-control) built in: `File` &rarr; `Versions` (hat-tip to my brother, Aditya, for pointing this out to me).
+But most importantly, they have [basic functionality](https://eeperry.wordpress.com/2014/01/15/libreoffice-version-control/) for [version control](#version-control) built in: `File` &rarr; `Versions` (hat-tip to my brother, Aditya, for pointing this out to me).
-Newer releases of MS Word don't have this functionality.
+Newer releases of MS Word don't have this feature.
 I don't use Google Drive for my academic documentation, but I know that you can see the history of any of your files on it (albeit without the control of manually creating versions).

 If, on the other hand, you are willing to try something that has worked for me, check out…